Lancia Flat-4 engine

-The Lancia Flat-4 engine is an aluminum, pushrod flat-four (boxer) engine made by Lancia for the Flavia from 1960 through 1984.
-Though it was a pushrod engine, it was advanced for the time.
+The Lancia Flat-4 engine is an aluminum, pushrod, and later overhead camshaft, flat-four (boxer) engine made by Lancia, initially for the Flavia, from 1960 through 1984.
+Though it was designed as a pushrod engine, it was advanced for the time.
 The pushrod version of the Lancia boxer was only ever used in the Flavia, and its derivatives including the Lancia 2000.
 In 1976, a new overhead cam engine based on a similar layout was designed and brought into production in 2 and 2.5-litre displacements for the Gamma.

 Pushrod

 1500

 The original version was the 1500 cc introduced in 1960; it used an 82x71 mm bore and stroke.
 It was revised on 1963 with a smaller 80 mm bore and a longer 74 mm stroke, thus displacing 1488 cc.
 A final version was introduced in 1967 with an even longer 80 mm stroke coupled with a 77 mm bore, giving a displacement of 1490 cc.
 Production ceased in 1970.